sciencegenome/sciencegenome/README.md

 **Brief Introduction:**
 - I would like to introduce myself as a person, who is very devoted towards writing good quality code and developing programs and analysis for bioinformatics, devops, system management, and cluster computing since 2011.
-I have played an active role and lead all the bio-informatics analysis in all the projects till now without any support, and have written considerable code using several programming languages such as BASH, R, Awk, Ruby, Python, Julia, GO.
-Since 2024, i have been actively coding in Python, Julia, GO and RUST.
-I have played a active role in development of the computing facilities in my previous position and have established computing cluster and managed computing clusters.
+I have lead all the bio-informatics analysis in all the projects till now without any support, and have written considerable code using several programming languages such as BASH, R, Awk, Ruby, Python, Julia, GO.
+Since 2024, i have been actively coding in BASH, Awk, R, Python, Julia, GO and RUST.
-- On the server side, I mainly used BASH previously and now i use BASH and GO for the management of the cluster.
-I am skilled in working on high performance computing cluster and have a wide demonstration of using BASH for server side administration.
-I am well versed with the github actions and also integration of several devops tools, implementing new code approaches and also solving limitations of requirements.
+- I have played a active role in development of the computing facilities in my previous position and have established computing cluster and managed computing clusters.
+On the server side, I mainly used BASH and GO for the management of the cluster.
+I am well versed with the github actions and also integration of several devops tools, implementing new code approaches and also solving requirements limitations.
 I actively lead a continuous phase of learning and actively writing code spanning across from devops to bioinformatics analysis and machine and deep learning.
-- My wide skill set and extensive experience make me a strong candidate and I can play a variety of role across the selected position.
-I have expertise motivating individuals with various mindsets to strive toward their objectives and get the desired results.
-I consider myself to be someone with a high level of perseverance who is driven and eager to learn everything.
+- My wide skill set and extensive experience make me a strong candidate, who can play a variety of role across the selected position.
 - Extremely collaborative,communicative, approachable, motivated, solution oriented, responsive, and initiative taker.
 - Open to Scientist | Researcher | Specialist | System Administrator.
 [Curriculum Vitae/Past Employers References](https://github.com/codecreatede/codecreatede/blob/main/Curriculum_Vitae_Gaurav_Sablok_2024.pdf)
 - I dont use AI for code writing and write at [Linux community](https://linuxcommunity.io/).